W3 Wine School

 McLaren Vale

-Garnacha Rosé
+About Garnacha

 Garnacha in Spain

-Garnacha is the third most planted red grape in Spain (after Tempranillo and Bobal).
+Garnacha is the second most planted red grape in Spain (after Tempranillo).
 It is known for producing a range of wine styles from light and fruity to rich and complex.
 Its ability to thrive in hot and dry climates, makes it a key player in Spanish viticulture.

 Garnacha wines are food-friendly, suitable for various pairings, and some have excellent aging potential.

-While many Garnacha wines are enjoyed young to appreciate their fresh and fruity qualities, those from regions like Priorat or old vine Garnacha can benefit from aging, developing greater complexity and depth over time.
+While many Garnacha wines are enjoyed young to appreciate their fresh and fruity qualities, those from regions like Priorat or old vine Garnacha in AragĂłn, can benefit from aging, developing greater complexity and depth over time.

-Influenced by the mountain chain of the Pyrenees, Aragon is a land of extremes with differents terroirs, elevations (from 400 to 800 m) and climates resulting in different expressions of Garnacha.
+Influenced by the mountain chain of the Pyrenees, Aragon is a land of extremes with differents terroirs, elevations (400 to 800m) and climates resulting in different expressions of Garnacha.

 Best known areas/regions: